Question: What is CSWE Candidacy status, and how is it relevant to current and prospective students of Master in Social Work (MSW) programs?

 3. The Program Undergoes Commissioner Assessment: Each year that the program is in Candidacy, a CSWE Commissioner visits the program in order to review and discuss the documentation.
 Only when the Commissioner approves the program to proceed to the next year’s set of EPAS benchmarks can the program then progress to the next phase/year of the Candidacy process.

-Once the MSW program has passed all of the benchmarks set forth by the CSWE in the 2015 EPAS, and has received approval of all of its documentation, it is on its way to receiving Initial Accreditation status.
+Once the MSW program has passed all of the benchmarks set forth by the CSWE in the 2022 EPAS, and has received approval of all of its documentation, it is on its way to receiving Initial Accreditation status.

 How the CSWE Evaluates an MSW Program in Candidacy

-• Program Mission and Goals: Programs must submit their mission statement and explain how it is consistent with the mission, purpose, and value of the social work profession.
+• Program Mission and Goals: Programs must submit their mission statement and explain how it is consistent with the mission, purpose, and values of the social work profession.
 In this mission statement, programs should reflect the core values of social justice and social service, the inherent value and dignity of human beings, the importance of relationships, human rights, integrity, and scientific inquiry.

 • Explicit Curriculum: The explicit curriculum of a social work program consists of its formal structure and content; this encompasses the program’s courses and assignments, the types of specializations the program offers, field education, and course delivery methods (i.e. hybrid vs. online vs. on-campus, and the technologies employed for online and hybrid courses).
 Special attention is paid to how the curriculum prepares master’s in social work students for advanced generalist and/or specialized practice.